-Sean Mack is the co-chair of the Cannabis and Hemp practice and co-chair of the firm’s Litigation practice.
+Sean Mack is the co-chair of the firm's Litigation practice and co-chair of the firm’s Cannabis and Hemp practice.
 Clients turn to Sean for his steadfast guidance, sincere interest in the success of their businesses, and extensive knowledge of New Jersey’s and New York’s regulations and case law in the cannabis and hemp industries, for both adult-use recreational marijuana and medical marijuana.

 With significant experience counseling business owners in complex disputes, Sean brings a unique set of skills to businesses interested in cannabis and hemp.
 Sean advises Hemp-CBD companies on state and federal laws affecting their advertising and businesses.
 He also works in tandem with Pashman Stein’s attorneys to offer clients counsel in the interplay between cannabis/hemp laws and corporate, employment, intellectual property, health care and real estate laws.

 Recognized on the InsiderNJ “Insider 100: Cannabis Power List” in 2022, 2021 and 2019 as an influential voice in the cannabis debate, Sean has been active in cannabis reform since 2015, when he led a team of the firm’s attorneys to analyze existing cannabis laws and regulations to prepare proposed legislation for New Jersey United for Marijuana Reform (NJUMR).
 NJUMR then presented the firm’s proposal to a state senator for incorporation into an early draft of the bill to legalize adult use marijuana in New Jersey.

 Sean advises businesses interested in applying for cannabis or hemp licenses in New York and New Jersey, and he has represented clients in appeals of the 2018 and 2019 rounds of New Jersey medical marijuana license applications.
 Sean has assisted more than two dozen companies to work through the complicated adult use licensing process in New Jersey and New York.

 He also advises companies and individuals on the specific protections afforded to medical marijuana patients under the Jake Honig Act in employment, the receipt of medical services, and real estate.